votinginfoproject/vip-specification/STYLEGUIDE.md

   ```

-### IDs
+### Primary Key Attribute: `id`

+* A complex type should have a primary key attribute if and only if
+  instances of the type occur only as immediate children of the "VipObject"
+  root object.
+We use this as the requirement because this is a simple
+  way to characterize whether instances of the type are defined "in one
+  place" in an XML feed (and so cannot occur twice).

-* A primary key ID should be an attribute with type "xs:ID" and name "id".
+* A primary key should be an attribute with type "xs:ID" and name "id".
   For example,

     ```xml